Online Marketing and SEO, Content Marketer, Trainer and Coach

 I loved the Ponte Veccio (Old Bridge) in Florence.

 With my American Express Card, I could go to any AmEx kiosk in any train station and book a hotel.
 I took my chances.
 That worked well until I got to Florence.
-Turns out, that weekend there was an art festival.
+Turns out that weekend, there was an art festival.
 The line at the AmEx booth was long!
 I wasted 2 hours there!
 I could have spent those 2 hours seeing the sights!

 My next stop was Pisa.
 I had no problem there, but I was concerned about Rome.
 So I booked my Rome hotel before I left Pisa.
 That was a smart move.